wssun/TiSE-LM4Code-Security/README.md

 ## Overview

 Language Models for Code (LM4Code) are advanced deep learning models that excel in programming language understanding and generation.
-NCMs have achieved impressive results across various code intelligence tasks, such as code generation, code summarization, vulnerability/bug detection, and so on.
+LM4Code has achieved impressive results across various code intelligence tasks, such as code generation, code summarization, vulnerability/bug detection, and so on.
 However, with the growing use of LM4Code in sensitive applications, they have become a prime target for security attacks, which exploit the vulnerabilities inherent in machine learning models.
 This repository organizes the current knowledge on **Security Threats** and **Defense Strategies** for LM4Code.